Azure-Samples/ms-identity-java-daemon/README.md

 - Working installation of [Java 8 or greater](https://openjdk.java.net/install/) and [Maven](https://maven.apache.org/).
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/).
-- An user account in your Azure AD tenant.
+- One or more user accounts in your Azure AD tenant.

 ### Step 1:  Clone or download this repository